consulo/consulo-dev.github.io/docs/basics/action_system.md

 However, the `update()` and `actionPerformed()` methods are essential to basic operation.

 ### Overriding the AnAction.update Method
-The method `AnAction.update()` is periodically called by the IntelliJ Platform in response to user gestures.
+The method `AnAction.update()` is periodically called by the Consulo in response to user gestures.
 The `update()` method gives an action to evaluate the current context and enable or disable its functionality.

 > **WARNING** The `AnAction.update()` method can be called frequently and on a UI thread.